Integral-Collective/integral-website/README.md

 Open an issue to report a problem.
 The trustee reviews and resolves all website issues directly.
 This is not a governance space — issues are resolved at trustee discretion without consensus process.

-For project contributions, see [integral-devguide](../integral-devguide).
+See Dev guide.

 ---